MicrosoftDocs/win32/desktop-src/Msi/logging.md

 ---
-Description: This per-machine system policy is used only if logging has not been enabled by the &\#0034;/L&\#0034; command line option or by MsiEnableLog. ms.assetid: 'd8649808-5dc3-4496-8c2f-da9b1512b5aa'
+description: This per-machine system policy is used only if logging has not been enabled by the &\#0034;/L&\#0034; command line option or by MsiEnableLog. ms.assetid: 'd8649808-5dc3-4496-8c2f-da9b1512b5aa'
 title: Logging (Windows Installer) ms.topic: article